-Avsec is rolling out Advanced Imaging Technology (body scanner) devices across New Zealand’s airports.
+AvSec has rolled out Advanced Imaging Technology (body scanner) devices across six New Zealand’s airports.

 We understand that you may have some questions about how body scanners work and what happens at the screening point.
 We have put together some FAQs below, however, if your concerns are not covered by this information, please talk to a security officer at the screening point.

-Body scanners are being introduced at New Zealand airports to detect prohibited items worn or carried on your body, to ensure we are taking the most effective action against emerging threats against civil aviation.
+Body scanners have been introduced at New Zealand airports to detect prohibited items worn or carried on your body, to ensure we are taking the most effective action against emerging threats against civil aviation.
 They provide an additional, less intrusive method of screening passengers.

 Body scanners detect both metallic and non-metallic items.
 It is essential that you divest every item on your person into an x-ray tray.